 A fairly well-known cloud storage service developed by Pro Softnet Corp, IDrive is trying to make its mark standing among the behemoths of the industry.
-And it has done a fairly great job holding its own.
-It’s a great choice for those who need a simple, fast, and cheap solution that also keeps your data backed up and secure.
+And it has done a fairly good job holding its own.
+IDrive is a great choice for those who need a simple, fast, and cheap solution to keep data backed up and secure.

-Unlike Pro Softnet Group’s other product, IBackup, this product is aimed more at individuals or small businesses needing simple mirroring backup storage options.
-This is certainly not a great choice for enterprise users with a lot of data to manage.
+Unlike IBackup, Pro Softnet Group’s other product, IDrive is aimed at individuals or small businesses needing simple mirroring backup storage options.
+This is certainly not the best choice for enterprise users with a lot of data to manage.

-CrashPlan is one of the huge names in the cloud storage industry, and its name is well-deserved.
-It is known as a powerful backup solution used to back up and protect your data from crashes and other possible issues with your device or device storage.
+CrashPlan is one of the huge names in the cloud storage industry, and its fame is well-deserved.
+It is known as a powerful backup solution used to protect your data from crashes and other possible issues with your device or device storage.
 Starting October 2018, CrashPlan for Home Service will no longer be available, the company focusing exclusively on businesses.

 They offer unlimited storage options and great security as their main selling points.
 As a backup option, they get the job done really well.
-But that’s about all they do.
-They do, however, offer a free version for local backups only.
-THis does admittedly fall short of IDrive, which offers 5 GB of cloud storage for free.
+This does admittedly fall short of IDrive, which offers 5 GB of cloud storage for free.

 IDrive vs CrashPlan – Prices & Features